cran/install.load/README.md

 install_load("data.table", "ggplot2", "directlabels", "ggthemes", "scales", "GGally", "vioplot", "beanplot")

-# Please note that the various package dependency(ies) will also be installed, if not already installed, in the process of installing, if not already installed, the packages in each instance
+# Please note that any package dependency(ies) will also be installed, if not already installed, during the installation process for each package

-# This will only load the package(s)
+# This will only load the package(s) assuming that it(they) has(have) already been installed

 load_package("chron")